 That has changed though as she has advanced in her career and learned more about finance.
 Now she is sure to put some of each paycheck toward her retirement, her short-term savings goals and a strong emergency fund.
 She has even worked to grow her emergency fund recently because, with a child, you never know what unexpected expenses will come up.

 AJ Smith has worked in news and journalism for years and now serves as the vice president of content strategy and financial education for SmartAsset.

 AJ Smith believes that you should learn everything you can about personal finance and your financial situation in particular.
 As she said in her interview with us, “The more informed you are, the better decisions you can make for yourself and your family.”

 It doesn’t matter where you’re from or what your educational background is.
 It’s OK if you haven’t thought much about your finances in the past.
-Make the decision now to start leaning.
+Make the decision now to start learning.
 Think about what’s important to you and start making a financial plan.
 You’ll find that education is empowering and that things get easier as you learn more.
 Smith also believes that as you take control of your finances, you’ll find it easier to achieve your other life goals, too.